klmnden/azure-docs.tr-tr/articles/azure-monitor/insights/vminsights-enable-at-scale-powershell.md

 DESCRIPTION
-    This script installs or re-configures following on VMs and VM Scale Sets:
+    This script installs or reconfigures the following on VMs and virtual machine scale sets:
-    - Log Analytics VM Extension configured to supplied Log Analytics Workspace
+    - Log Analytics VM extension configured to supplied Log Analytics workspace
-    - Dependency Agent VM Extension
+    - Dependency agent VM extension

     Can be applied to:
     - Subscription
-    - Resource Group in a Subscription
+    - Resource group in a subscription
-    - Specific VM/VM Scale Set
+    - Specific VM or virtual machine scale set
-    - Compliance results of a policy for a VM or VM Extension
+    - Compliance results of a policy for a VM or VM extension

-    Script will show you list of VMs/VM Scale Sets that will apply to and let you confirm to continue.
+    Script will show you a list of VMs or virtual machine scale sets that will apply to and let you confirm to continue.
     Use -Approve switch to run without prompting, if all required parameters are provided.

-    If the extensions are already installed will not install again.
+    If the extensions are already installed, they will not install again.
-    Use -ReInstall switch if you need to for example update the workspace.
+    Use -ReInstall switch if you need to, for example, update the workspace.

-    Use -WhatIf if you would like to see what would happen in terms of installs, what workspace configured to, and status of the extension.
+    Use -WhatIf if you want to see what would happen in terms of installs, what workspace configured to, and status of the extension.

 PARAMETERS